 Lucky Pines is the home of Jill Neubauer.

 The courtyard space between the house and workshop holds a number of useful and delightful features.
-Accommodations for outdoor dining, showering, and grilling, as well as a soothing water feature and runnel, create a wonderful summer room.
+Accommodations for outdoor dining, showering, and grilling, as well as a soothing water feature and runnel create a wonderful summer room.

 The barn, like the other buildings, has a balance of modern and traditional design and materials.
-The exposed oak timber frame structure is in-filled with pine, cedar and polycarbonate.
+The exposed oak timber frame structure is clad with pine, cedar and polycarbonate.
 The plastic walls allow light to fill the barn and make a pleasant environment for the horses and family.

-Contractor: Miller Starbuck Construction
+Builder: Miller Starbuck Construction